Cody-W-Tucker/Research/Supporting Docs/AI.md

 ## Origin

-The origins of Artificial Intelligence ([[AI]]) can be traced back to the mid-20th century when scientists and researchers began conceptualizing machines that could mimic human thought processes.
+The origins of Artificial Intelligence (AI) can be traced back to the mid-20th century when scientists and researchers began conceptualizing machines that could mimic human thought processes.
 It emerged primarily out of the need to solve complex problems more efficiently than human capabilities alone could achieve.
-Initial [[AI]] frameworks were developed to address specific problems such as performing calculations more quickly and automating repetitive tasks in computing.
-The famous Dartmouth Conference in 1956, often considered the founding moment of [[AI]], was organized to explore the feasibility of constructing a machine that could simulate every aspect of human intelligence.
+Initial AI frameworks were developed to address specific problems such as performing calculations more quickly and automating repetitive tasks in computing.
+The famous Dartmouth Conference in 1956, often considered the founding moment of AI, was organized to explore the feasibility of constructing a machine that could simulate every aspect of human intelligence.

 **Evolution:**
-Since its inception, [[AI]] has evolved dynamically through various paradigms like symbolic [[AI]], [[Machine Learning]], and deep learning.
-Key milestones include the creation of [[AI]] languages like LISP in the 1960s, the advent of expert systems in the 1970s and 80s, and the rapid expansion of [[AI]] capabilities post-2000 with advancements in data processing and algorithmic performance.
-In recent years, [[AI]] has expanded beyond simple problem-solving to include applications like natural language processing, image recognition, and autonomous systems.
+Since its inception, AI has evolved dynamically through various paradigms like symbolic AI, [[Machine Learning]], and deep learning.
+Key milestones include the creation of AI languages like LISP in the 1960s, the advent of expert systems in the 1970s and 80s, and the rapid expansion of AI capabilities post-2000 with advancements in data processing and algorithmic performance.
+In recent years, AI has expanded beyond simple problem-solving to include applications like natural language processing, image recognition, and autonomous systems.

 ## Possibilities